UBCHREST/ablate/docs/content/parser/RunningSimulations.md

 1. Run or Debug ABLATE using the icons in the toolbar or under the Run menu.

 ## Restarting a Simulation
-ABLATE can restart/resume a simulation if the ablate::monitors::Restart monitor was specified in the original run.
+ABLATE can restart/resume a simulation if the ablate::monitors::Restore monitor was specified in the original run.
 To restart the simulation pass the --restart argument with the path to the .rst file.
 The original input and result directory must be available.
 Input parameters can be changed using the method outlined in [Running ABLATE from the Command Line](#running-ablate-from-the-command-line).

     ```bash
     mpirun -n 3 ./ablate --restart /path/to/the/restart.rst -yaml::timestepper::arguments::ts_max_steps 60